Ajayprakashk7/Speech-to-Speech-Chatbot-Based-On-ChatGPT/README.md

-# Speech to Speech Chatbot Integrated with ChatGPT
+# Speech to Speech Chatbot Integrated with ChatGPT.

-This project is a speech to speech chatbot integrated with OpenAI's ChatGPT API.
+This is a speech to speech chatbot integrated with OpenAI's ChatGPT API.
 The chatbot has been designed to handle various natural language queries and provide conversational responses.
 Additionally, the chatbot also supports smart home automation commands that allow you to control your connected devices with just your voice.

+This project is sill a work in progress so new features and improvements will be made

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.